 Balance work and family

 When you work from home, it is quite apparent that you have to work around your family.
-Your remote job employer will have a high focus on your ability to multitask things and meet required deadlines.
+Your remote job employer will have a high focus on your ability to multitask and meet required deadlines.

 When you set out to apply for a remote job, it means that you have the innate capability of managing things on your own, and this is the most necessary soft skill every remote job employer looks for in a potential candidate.

 As much as you work alone in a work-from-home job, you must demonstrate that you are a team player when it comes to working on collaborative projects.
-Having timely communication with your team using channels like Slack and Google hangouts is pretty common these days.
+Having timely communication with your team using channels like Slack and Google Hangouts is pretty common these days.

-The primary reason anyone chooses work from home jobs is because of the flexibility.
+The primary reason anyone chooses work-from-home jobs is because of the flexibility.
 It’s the same case for remote companies to hire workers.
 They need the candidates to be flexible to work on multiple things.

 Are you a fast learner?
-If yes, then this surely should go on your remote job resume.
+If yes, then this surely should go on your remote job résumé.
 Being a quick learner shows your capability to adapt and learn things without losing time.
 This also displays your ability to equip yourself with new techniques, skills, and traits.

 I have been working in a remote job for over nine years now and learning to be organized with my work has given me some incredible results.

 Being organized can be great for your work and family life as well.
-It can give you more time to focus on work and you get to spend some quality time with your family without worrying about work.
+It can give you more time to focus on work, and you get to spend some quality time with your family without worrying about work.
 It can also demonstrate to your potential employer your ability to be super productive.

-Remote job skills for the resume – Do they count?
+Remote job skills for the résumé – Do they count?